hrishioa/hrishioa.github.io/_posts/2017-10-02-talk:-singularity-and-the-blockchain.md

 title: "Talk: Singularity and The Blockchain"
 date: 2017-09-20 05:37:05
 image: 'FAYATalk/watchmen.jpeg'
+share_image: 'FAYATalk/watchmen.jpeg'
-description: A shallow dive into blockchain technology and what it means for the singularity of tomorrow
+description: "A shallow dive into blockchain technology and what it means for the singularity of tomorrow"
 tags:
 - Singularity
 - Blockchain